 Like our students, our faculty members have come to Fisher from all over the world, many from the most prestigious universities in the United States.
 They believe in the quality of our student-faculty interaction, our unique style of experiential learning, and our top-notch reputation for research.
-Fisher’s student-faculty ratio is an impressive 3-to-1, a factor our students cite time and time again as a key ingredient in their academic experiences.
+Fisher’s faculty is very accessible and committed to your success, a factor Fisher MAcc students cite time and time again as a key ingredient in their academic experiences.

 In Their Own Words

 “I started the MHRM program with almost 10 years of real world experience in human resources.
 I have been very impressed by the knowledge of the faculty and their ability to tie their topics to challenges I have seen in the workplace.
 I have found my professors to be genuinely interested in my development as a professional.
 I definitely believe the program has prepared me for a leadership role in human resources."